HXSang/Yolov11_ObjectDetection/README.md

 - Loss Calculation Time: 0.0 ms
 - Postprocessing Time: 1.1 ms per image

-Results Storage

-The results have been saved to the directory: runs/detect/train.

 # Contributions
 All contributions are welcome!
 Please feel free to open a Pull Request or create an Issue if you'd like to suggest enhancements or add features.